Aevienne/angelCreate/README.md

-# angelTrade
+# angelCreate

-A Paper 1.21.1 Minecraft plugin implementing two interconnected economy systems — **Trade Routes** and **Trade Shops (Caravans)** — designed to complement a supply/demand shop economy and company system.
+A Minecraft 1.21.1 Paper plugin that enables **player-run companies** to design and patent **custom products** with modular effect modules, craft them via a workbench system, and sell finished goods.

 ---